ajaychitre/azure-tools/README.md

 1. ***IMPORTANT***: Remember that you get charged by compute resources used so stop & release the resources that you no longer need.
 2. Stop the job that sends tweets to the Event Hub.
 3. Stop the Stream Analytics Job.
-4. If you're simply experimenting, you can simply 'Delete' the resource group which will delete all resources under it.
+4. If you're simply experimenting, you can 'Delete' the resource group which will delete all resources under it.